The New Zealand eTA is an electronic visa waiver that allows Swedish citizens to travel to New Zealand.

 Upon submission, travellers can expect to receive their NZeTA visa waiver via email within 3 business days.

 The NZeTA visa waiver is valid for up to 2 years and allows a maximum stay of up to 90 days in New Zealand for touristic endeavours.

-There are other types of tourist visas offered by the New Zealand government that visitors may want to look into in order to make sure that the correct visa waiver type is selected for their visit.
+There are other types of tourist visas offered by the New Zealand government that visitors may want to look into in order to make sure that they select the correct visa for the purpose of their visit.

 Swedish NZeTA holders will have to present their visa waiver to New Zealand Border Security officials at the port of entry, therefore, it is good practice to take a printed copy.

-Travellers must also plan their trip such that they depart from New Zealand before their visa waiver expires in order to avoid any potential issues with overstaying their New Zealand Electronic Travel Authority.
+Travellers must also plan their trip in such a way that they depart from New Zealand before their NZeTA expires in order to avoid any potential issues with overstaying their New Zealand Transit Authority.